sapegin/slides/inconsistent-styles-full.md

 export { theme } from './theme'

-import { Head, Image, Split, SplitWithHeading, Primary, Secondary } from './theme'
+import { Head, Image, Split, SplitWithHeading, Primary, Secondary, Bar } from './theme'

+import Stack from 'stack-styled'

 <Head>
   <title>Custom CSS is the path to inconsistent UI by Artem Sapegin</title>